 |Origins and early growth|

 Few, if any, of England's towns can lay claim to the longevity that Colchester can; certainly none in East Anglia.
-The site was inhabited by the seventh century B.C. and was in the first century B.C. the capital of one of the various kingdoms of which ancient Britain was composed.
+The site was inhabited by the seventh century B.C. and was in the first century B.C. the economic and military centre of one of the various kingdoms of which ancient Britain was composed.
 This settlement lay on the ridge above, and the slope stretching down to, the southern bank of the Colne River, just a few miles northwest of where the Colne emptied into the North Sea.
 This capital was an early target of the Roman invaders (A.D.
 43) and within a few years they had converted it into Roman Britain's first colony of retired legionaries and the administrative centre of a canton; a solid wall was built to protect a rectangular-shaped area beside the river.
 The wall and the Roman streets influenced the layout of medieval Colchester.

 After the Romans left Britain, the Saxons settled within the old walls (an atypical case of Saxon habitation of a Roman town), but we have no mention of the town until 917, when it is evident that it was being contested between Danes and Anglo-Saxons.
 Its walls continued to make it an important regional stronghold and, by the time of Domesday, it was a borough of some significance, with the status of a hundred, its own court, a mint (an indication of the importance the king placed on a town), and several churches.
 The Colchester entry in Domesday is more detailed than those for most East Anglian towns, and the term civitas (city although here possibly implying "district") is applied alongside that of borough.
 There were 276 burgesses in 1086 under the direct lordship of the king, and about 450 households in all within the borough's boundaries.